-- Automatic membership for eligible employees (see below). - Shared cost between you and your employer for benefits (see page 5). - Monthly payments at retirement based on your salary, age, and years of credit (see page 5).
+- Automatic membership for eligible law enforcement employees (see below). - Shared cost between you and your employer for benefits (see page 5). - Monthly payments at retirement based on your salary, age, and years of credit (see pages 6 and 8).

-- Unreduced retirement benefit at age 65 with 5 years of credit, or at age 60 with 25 years of credit, or at any age with 30 years of credit; reduced benefit after age 50 and 20 years of credit, or at age 60 with 5 years of credit (see page 5). - Disability benefits available after 5 years of credit (see page 6).
+- Unreduced retirement benefit at age 55 with 5 years of credit as an officer, or at any age with 30 years of credit; reduced benefit after age 50 and 15 years of credit as an officer (see page 5). - Disability benefits available after 5 years of credit (see page 6). - Line-of-duty disability benefits available immediately (see page 6).

-- A right to a reduced benefit at age 60 after 5 years of credit, regardless of whether you are working (see page 6). - Death benefit paid to your beneficiary if you die in active service after 1 year of credit, and if your employer has chosen to provide this benefit (see page 7). - Survivor monthly income if you die in active service with 20 years of credit regardless of age; or after age 60 with 5 years of credit (see page 7). - Several payment options available to continue income to your beneficiary following your death after retirement (see pages 11-14).
+- A right to an unreduced benefit at age 55 after 5 years of credit as an officer, even though you are no longer employed as a law enforcement officer (see page 6). - Death benefit paid to your beneficiary if you die in active service after 1 year of credit (see page 7). - Survivor monthly income if you die in active service with 20 years of credit regardless of age; or after age 55 with 5 years of credit; or after age 50 and 15 years of credit (see page 7). - Several payment options available to continue income to your beneficiary following your death after retirement (see pages 11-14).